afrepues/p4a.ploneaudio/README.txt

   contents broadcast using RSS with enclosures representing the individual audio files.

-External filesystem storage support
-  By default all audio content is stored directly within the ZODB, but by using the BlobFile_ product all audio content can be stored automatically outside the ZODB on the filesystem.

 Content Licensing support
   All audio content can automatically be licensed using the ContentLicensing_ product.